neondatabase-labs/vibe-coding-synthetic-data-part-1/README.md

 1. Rename `.env.example` to `.env` to configure the environment.
 2. Install the dependencies.
 3. Run one of the following commands from your terminal:
-   a. `node .github/scripts/generate-data-ai-only.mjs`
+   - `node .github/scripts/generate-data-ai-only.mjs`
-   b. `node .github/scripts/generate-data-hybrid.mjs`
+   - `node .github/scripts/generate-data-hybrid.mjs`

 ### Working with Actions